 6 early native spring wildflowers for shade

 MY GARDEN, LIKE MOST (and like the assortment at the garden center), is a jumble of non-native and native plants.
-But at this early spring moment, a half-dozen Eastern wildflowers take my breath away.
+But at the moment of early spring, a half-dozen Eastern wildflowers take my breath away.
 In a slideshow, six easy, captivating natives for the woodland or shade garden.

 - Twinleaf, Jeffersonia diphylla: Delicate and fleeting white flowers, but I love this plant from the moment it emerges from the ground, all purple-bronze (thanks to pigments called anthocyanins—read about why plants disguise themselves with non-green pigments in early spring).